pd4d10/react-bootstrap/src/components/alert/alert.md

 <>
   <Alert theme="primary">
     A simple primary alert with{' '}
-    <AlertLink href="javascript:">an example link</AlertLink>.
-Give it a click
+    <AlertAnchor href="javascript:">an example link</AlertAnchor>.
+Give it a
-    if you like.
+    click if you like.
   </Alert>
   <Alert theme="primary">
-    A simple primary alert with <AlertRouterLink>a router link</AlertRouterLink>.
+    A simple primary alert with <AlertLink to="/alert">a router link</AlertLink>
+    .
 Give it a click if you like.
   </Alert>
 </>
 ```